aarongreenlee/golang-lexer-example/README.md

 The lexing and parsing solution is superior to the simple function and will demonstrate it's value as requirements continue to change.
-For example, if we needed to modify the program to change punctuation, or omit consonants the state functions `stateFn` approach will proove easy to reason about and maintain over time.
+For example, if we needed to modify the program to change punctuation, or omit consonants the state functions `stateFn` approach will prove easy to reason about and maintain over time.

 The technique was borrowed from one that can be found in the Go standard library.